-The person(s) appointed as Superintendent in the Garda Síochána will be persons of the utmost integrity and ethical values, demonstrating personal drive commitment and energy.
-They will foster a culture of ethical behaviour and personal responsibility throughout their areas of responsibility.
+The person(s) appointed as Chief Superintendent in the Garda Síochána will be persons of the utmost integrity and ethical values, demonstrating personal drive commitment and energy.
+They will define and reinforce policing standards, demonstrating these personally and fostering a culture of ethical behaviour and personal responsibility throughout their areas of responsibility.

-To be considered for appointment as Superintendent in the Garda Síochána, candidates must demonstrate evidence of their:
+To be considered for appointment as Chief Superintendent in the Garda Síochána, candidates must demonstrate evidence of:

-- Breadth of experience and appreciation of the policing role; and - Specific achievements of managing operations and delivery of results.
+- Breadth and depth of policing experience; and - Specific achievement of delivery in a management role.